 Born for a German father and Swiss mother , the painter Paul Klee is well celebrated at this outstanding centre.

 Paul Klee was well know for his style that mixed and transcended different painting trends: surrealism, abstraction, cubism and expressionism.
-He is also famous for his unique simultaneous integration of different media into his work ( such as ink, paint, pencil, pastel etc…).
+He is also famous for his unique simultaneous integration of different media into his work.
 His international reputation reflects through his work being exhibited also in New York’s MoMA and Guggenheim museums and in London’s Tate Modern.

 The centre displays about 4,000 works by Klee, including the famous Dame mit Sonnenschirm (“Woman with Parasol”), In den Häusern von St. Germain (“Houses of St Germain”) and Tod und Feuer (“Death and Fire”).

 The Paul Klee Center (opened in 2005) is a work of art on its own.
-It was designed by the famous Italian architect Renzo Piano, who designed also the Pompidou centre in Paris and the Shard skyscraper in London.
-The center is built in the form of three hill rolls or waves with a huge 150 m long glass facade.
+The famous Italian architect Renzo Piano, who designed also the Pompidou centre in Paris and the Shard skyscraper in London, worked on the Paul Klee Center.
+He shaped it in the form of three hill rolls or waves with a huge 150 m long glass facade.

 The Paul Klee Center is open Tuesdays to Sundays 10am to 5pm; closed Mondays.